An open workshop on safety, orientation and sovereignty

 Everything else is a matter of negotiation.

-I am reasonably at home in the Apple world, with Windows and Linux, IT security issues in general, networks and the Internet.
-I have had however, little experience with Android and found it difficult to connect with it on the few occasions I have encountered it.
-In this area, I feel confident in offering what I would call qualified advice, and I ask for your patience.
-You can also participate with Android, of course 🙂
+I’m quite familiar with the Apple world, Windows and Linux, IT security issues in general, networks and the internet.
+The few times I’ve used Android, I’ve hardly been able to do anything with it.
+In this sub-area, I dare to make what I call a qualified guess and ask for a little patience.
+You can also be there with Android, of course 🙂